 In Art, children will be painting their own dinosaurs using poster paint.
 We will also look into the life and works of Van Gogh, paying particular attention to his painting, Starry Night .

 We will also be visited by Dinosaur Mike this term.
 He is an exciting, enthusiastic and extremely knowledgeable palaeontologist who visits schools and I can speak from my own experience when I say the children thoroughly enjoy his sessions and are amazed by the resources he brings with him.

 Mrs Taylor Wattam :-)

 Have a little look at our classroom...

-PE lessons will take place on Mondays and Wednesdays.
+PE lessons will take place on Tuesdays and Fridays.
 Please ensure your child has the correct PE kit with them throughout the week in case of any changes to the timetable.

 The teaching of reading in Year One is done through guided reading sessions.
 Each child will receive a guided read with a teacher during the week.
 You will be able to read about this in the reading diary, where a little comment will be left.
 It is during this session that the children will be encouraged to change their own reading books.
 They are, of course, welcome to do this at any point during the week.
 The other sessions during the week will focus on word building, phonics and comprehension tasks to build skills linked to the understanding of the text.

 Children are given homework on Fridays and this alternates weekly between English and Maths.
 We ask that all homework is returned by the following Thursday so that it can be marked in preparation for the following week.
 Children will also be given learning logs once a term and children have 2 weeks to complete these.